 Melasma is the brown or tan skin discoloration, usually seen during pregnancy.
-Dark armpits after pregnancy, one of its types, is a common dilemma for Moms.
+Dark underarms during pregnancy are a common dilemma for moms.

 Melasma is prominently found on some facial parts, nape, underarms, and all the nooks and crannies of a woman’s body.
 People with olive or darker skin, like us, Asian and Middle Eastern individuals, have higher incidences of melasma.